Floppy disk controller: Overview

 A floppy disk stores binary data not as a series of values, but a series of changes in value.
 Each of these changes, recorded in the polarity of the magnetic recording media, causes a voltage to be induced in the drive head as the disk surface rotates past it.
 It is the timing of these polarization changes and the resulting spikes of voltage that encode the ones and zeros of the original data.
 One of the functions of the controller is to turn the original data into the proper pattern of polarizations during writing, and then recreate it during reads.

 As the storage is based on timing, and that timing is easily affected by mechanical and electrical disturbances, accurately reading the data requires some sort of reference signal, the clock.
 As the on-disk timing is constantly changing, the clock signal has to be provided by the disk itself.
 To do this, the original data is modified with extra transitions to allow the clock signal to be encoded in the data and then use clock recovery during reads to recreate the original signal.
 Some controllers require this encoding to be performed externally, but most designs provide standard encodings like FM and MFM.

 The controller also provides a number of other services to control the drive mechanism itself.
-These typically include the movement of the drive head to center over the separate tracks on the disk, tracking the location of the head and returning it to zero, and sometimes functionally to format a disk based on simple inputs like the number of tracks, sectors per track and number of bytes per sector.
+These typically include the movement of the drive head to centre over the separate tracks on the disk, tracking the location of the head and returning it to zero, and sometimes functionally to format a disk based on simple inputs like the number of tracks, sectors per track and number of bytes per sector.